thbe/virtual-vagrant/README.md

 ##Reference

+###Sizing virtual machines

+The sizing of the virtual machines is based on my local test scenarios.
+So all machines are equipped with two processors and 4GB RAM.
+It make sense to reduce or increase the values based on the local hardware that is used for the Vagrant machines.

 ###Create your own base box

 This example shows howto create your own base box (CentOS 6 for Paralllels) using packer: